stormbots/stormbots.github.io/content/posts/2016/09-22-upcoming-events.md

 Enter through the 600 wing door

 ### Friday, October 7th
-Sub-teams will be announced.
+* Sub-teams will be announced.

-If selected to be on the team:
+* If selected to be on the team:
 - Team Meeting - Wednesday, October 12th, 6PM
 - Parent and Team Meeting, Wednesday, October 19th, 6PM
 - Pay $35 ASB Activity Fee online (need an ASB card to do this) and - $165 Fair Share Fee - will be explained on 10/19.